danngo51/powershell-profile/README.md

 mklink /D "C:\LinkToFolder" "C:\Users\YourUsername\Documents\TargetFolder"
 ```

-run the `Edit-Profile` function to create a separate profile file for your current user.
+Then run the `Edit-Profile` or `ep` function to edit the seperate profile file for your current user.
 Make any changes and customizations in this new file named `profile.ps1`.

 Now, enjoy your enhanced and stylish PowerShell experience! 🚀